Elph/luminati/README.md

 go test
 ```

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/elph/luminati/tags).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details